 Ever wonder which alphabet toys will last over time?
 Toys that you can pull out at two years old and continue playing with until they’re five?
 Me too!
-Well, preschool Alphabet Toys for Kids are here.
+Well, this list featuring the best alphabet learning toys for kids will be some of those toys!

-I want my preschoolers to become familiar with the lines and curves that form a letter, along with being able to toss the letters into a sensory bin (aka under the bed storage bin) for hands-on learning.
+When teaching letters, I want my preschoolers to become familiar with the lines and curves that form a letter, while also being able to place the letters into a sensory bin for hands-on learning.
+Younger children learn best when they can see, touch, and talk about what they discover.

 Here, you will find a detailed list of letter activities we own, trust, and love for preschoolers.